Malaysia Federal Route 82

-Federal Route 82, or Jalan Paluh Hinai-Pekan and Jalan Batu Balik, is a federal road in Pahang, Malaysia.
-The roads connects Paluh Hinai in the west to Pekan in the east.
+Federal Route 82, or Jalan Paloh Hinai-Pekan and Jalan Batu Balik, is a federal road in Pahang, Malaysia.
+The roads connects Paloh Hinai in the west to Pekan in the east.

 Route background

 The Kilometre Zero of the Federal Route 82 starts at Pekan, at its junctions with the Federal Route 3, the main trunk road of the east coast of Peninsular Malaysia.